-Commitment: As an SME Lunette employs most of its staff directly in Finland, while few are employed elsewhere (mainly USA).
-Lunette commits to the elimination of any discrimination in respect of employment and occupation inside and outside the company, the same standards are expected of our suppliers.
+Commitment: In June 2020 Lunette became a part of Peptonic Medical AB.
+Lunette will continue to trade as a separate business unit under Peptonic Medical AB business entity.
+Lunette employs most of its staff directly in Finland, while few are employed elsewhere in Europe and the USA.
+Lunette continues under Peptonic to commit to the prevention and elimination of any discrimination in respect of employment and occupation inside and outside the company, and, the same standards are expected of our suppliers.
 Lunette proclaims responsibility for equal employment opportunity.
 The company is also committed to employee welfare and sustainable employment.
-We strive to provide an interesting, attractive, and involving workplace for all employees.
+We strive to provide an interesting, attractive, and inclusive workplace for all employees.
 Our employees will be at liberty to progress in their job and develop.
-We focus on a staff policy with emphasis a healthy working environment, which is safe and offers opportunity to thrive.
+We focus on a staff policy with emphasis a safe and healthy working environment, which is safe and offers opportunity to thrive.
 We want to ensure the right of workers to join trade unions and do not tolerate discrimination and harassment.
-We want to ensure all workers have access to a safe, healthy working environment.
-We are ensuring and recording that all employees, as well as contracted temporary staff, involved in various projects are paid a competitive wage, and avoid excessive overtime hours.
+We ensure that all employees, as well as contracted temporary staff, involved in various projects are paid a competitive wage, and avoid excessive overtime hours.
 Finally, we offer working conditions that comply with the law, relevant ILO standards and the standards of the UN Global Compact.